Tulen/JunglBook/README.md

 [heroku]:https://junglbook.herokuapp.com

 JunglBook is a Facebook-inspired social networking application for animals.

-## Technologies

- Tech description here: Redux, react, Ruby on Rails, PostgreSQL.
+This application is built upon a Ruby on Rails backend, a PostgreSQL database, a React.js front end as well as Redux for state management.
+Data requests are made through AJAX requests with JSON responses being built through JBuilder.

 ## Features